 When Your Child Reaches Puberty: Answers to Common Questions

 Puberty (the stage of sexual development in boys and girls) can be a confusing time for parents and children.
 Both you and your child may be uncomfortable talking about sex and body changes.
 And you may be worried about what is “normal.”
-This sheet answers some common questions about puberty.
-Your child’s healthcare provider can also address questions or concerns that you have.
+Your child’s health care provider can also address questions or concerns that you have.

 What is puberty?

 Puberty is the stage of adolescence when a child begins to develop sexually into an adult.
 Puberty usually begins between ages 9 and 14 in girls and ages 12 and 16 in boys.
 It lasts about 2 to 5 years.

 My daughter is 15 and hasn’t started having periods.
 Should I be worried?

 Periods don’t start until all parts of a girl’s reproductive system have matured.
 In the U.S., girls generally start having their periods around age 12.
 But the normal range for girls to begin having periods is anytime between the ages of 8 and 16.
 Some children begin to develop later than most of their peers.
 Others begin to develop earlier.
 This is usually normal and not a problem.
 Your child’s health care provider can monitor your son or daughter’s maturation and watch for problems.
 Bring your child in for regular well-child checkups.
 If you have questions or concerns about your child’s growth and development, ask your child’s health care provider.

 My child has become very moody.
 Is this normal?